 By the early 1900's the farm had grown to about 200 acres.
 Hospital patients worked at the farm as part of their occupational therapy.
 My mom told me that many years ago she used to do the hair of a lady who was in charge of overseeing that at the hospital, and the lady felt that the farming activities helped the patients at the hospital.
 As times changed, it ended up costing too much to keep the farm operations going, and farming ceased there in 1965.

-| Reading a sign which shares information about the history of farming on the site of Fort Steilacoom Park |
+the history of farming on the site of Fort Steilacoom Park |

-| From the sign -- an old picture of the barn seen in the above picture |
+From the sign -- an old picture of the barn seen in the above picture |

 Each barn is different, and the barns have amazing character.
 The Blue Barn is a brick barn with a wooden part at the top which is painted blue.
 For some reason, people seem to like to write hearts on the outside brick walls of the Blue Barn.

-| A shot of the back of the barn I think the blue is so pretty. |
+A shot of the back of the barn

-| No trespassing! |
+No trespassing! |

-| Silos where most of the cliff swallows lived |
+Silos where most of the cliff swallows lived |

 Wow, I love these old barns - and I'm so glad you included the history!
 I am even more glad that someone had the foresight to preserve these beautiful old structures.
 We live less than half a mile from an old "insane asylum" with wonderful old buildings (no barns).
 These were all torn down to make room for a high-density housing development.
 Sigh.